shimoncohen/GEEDocker/README.md

 To create all of the images run runChain.sh\
 The script runChain.sh accepts the following flags:\
 --test (for running the GEE tests to check that the build was successful)\
---tutorial (for creating an additional fusion image with the tutorial files)
+--tutorial (for creating an additional fusion image with the tutorial files)\
+--admin_password <wanted_password> (for changing default server password)

 If you wish to create each image independantly you may do so with the given scripts as following: